hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 more efficient graph lowering.

 The 64-byte v2 `AFU_LUT` command path is implemented for standalone INT8
-Sigmoid.
-The compiler substitutes Sigmoid with a 256-entry LUT, requires equal static batch-1 IFM/OFM shapes, inserts C32 boundary conversions, allocates the output out-of-place, and rotates Regor's signed `-128..127` LUT order into the AFU's raw-byte `0..255` index order.
+Sigmoid and clipping.
+The compiler substitutes Sigmoid, ReLU, ReLU0To1, ReLU6, ReLUN1To1, and explicitly bounded Clamp with a 256-entry LUT when the clipping operation is standalone.
+A source-fused activation remains attached to its producer and uses the existing final-requantization clamp.
+LUT lowering requires equal static batch-1 IFM/OFM shapes, inserts C32 boundary conversions, allocates the output out-of-place, and rotates Regor's signed `-128..127` LUT order into the AFU's raw-byte `0..255` index order.
 Runtime dispatch accepts LUT data in model constants or TCDM.
-Model-constant LUTs are copied from L2 into the reserved TCDM command-staging window with iDMA before firmware programs the AFU MMIO entries;
-the control core does not directly load L2 bytes.
+Model-constant LUTs are copied from L2 into the reserved TCDM command-staging window with iDMA before firmware programs the AFU MMIO entries; the control core does not directly load L2 bytes.

-Compiler tests validate all 256 LUT entries and reject invalid shape, batch, and transform cases.
+Compiler tests validate all 256 Sigmoid and ReLU6 LUT entries and reject invalid shape, batch, and transform cases.
+They also verify that source-fused Conv ReLU and ReLU6 remain in qparams and emit no `AFU_LUT`.
 Command generation and op-group rules enforce out-of-place storage and prevent unsupported activation fusion.
-The compiler-generated H2/W3/C33 Sigmoid package passes byte-exactly on Verilator at 88,766 simulated ns.
+The compiler-generated H2/W3/C33 Sigmoid and ReLU6 packages both pass byte-exactly on Verilator at 88,766 simulated ns.
 This focused time includes boot, package parsing, boundary copies, LUT DMA staging, 256 MMIO writes, and output transfer.
 It is not comparable to the full-graph PMU records.
 The current compiler Micro-MobileNet graph fuses Conv clamps and emits no LUT, while the native Micro-YOLO record uses its specialized raw-head class-sigmoid path.
 The relevant full-graph performance comparison therefore remains 443,524 compiler Micro-MobileNet cycles versus the 347,992 Micro-MobileNet and 388,146 Micro-YOLO records.
-Standalone Clamp compiler lowering remains open.

 ### Work Items